Best Solution for Acne Treatment in Miami

 Polycystic Ovary Syndrome (PCOS) and Hormonal Acne

-Polycystic ovary syndrome is a hormone disorder that causes the ovaries to enlarge and form small cysts on their outer edges.
+Polycystic ovary syndrome (PCOS) is a hormone disorder that causes the ovaries to enlarge and form small cysts on their outer edges.
 While this affects a woman’s fertility, it may also lead to numerous other hormone-induced side effects like hormonal acne.

 Hormonal imbalance is at the heart of the PCOS condition.
 Without proper signal transmission from the pituitary gland, estrogen and progesterone levels can drop.
 This condition also increases testosterone and leads to symptoms like hormonal acne.